-Breadcrumbs act as the navigation signs that keep a visitor informed about where he is i.e. on which web page is he presently.
+Breadcrumbs act as navigation signs that keep a visitor informed about where he is i.e. on which web page he is presently.
 It is recommended to add breadcrumbs on your website as it ensures that the visitors don’t get lost on your website.
 Especially in the case of e-commerce websites that have numerous categories, breadcrumbs become important to keep the website visitors out of the confusion.

 Follow the 8-second Rule

-Usually, a person spends not more than 8 seconds on a website, which means you get only 8 seconds to display the best of your business and turn him into a loyal lead.
+Usually, a person spends no more than 8 seconds on a website, which means you get only 8 seconds to display the best of your business and turn him into a loyal lead.
 So, focus on various things while designing your website like- use an appealing headline, use the eye-catching logo design, compelling CTA’s, go for engaging videos or interactive animations to draw the customer’s attention.